WarrenWeckesser/numtypes/README.md

 * `polarcomplex64` and `polarcomplex128` are complex numbers represented
   in polar coordinates.
 (The Python objects and NumPy data types have been created, but the NumPy ufuncs are not implemented yet.)
+* `logfloat` is a Python type that represents nonnegative floating point numbers.
+The type works with the logarithm of the numbers internally, so it can do elementary arithmetic with values such as exp(-1200).
+  Currently this is a *Python* type only; a NumPy dtype has not been created yet.

 This package is an experimental work in progress.
 Use at your own risk!